minshi123/gitlab/doc/user/project/status_page/index.md

 The incident detail page shows detailed information about a particular incident, including:

-- Status on the incident including when the incident was last updated
+- Status on the incident, including when the incident was last updated.
-- Incident title
+- The incident title.
-- The description of the incident
+- The description of the incident.
-- A chronological ordered list of updates to the incident
+- A chronological ordered list of updates to the incident.

 ![Status Page detail](../img/status_page_detail.png)